VRPirates/rookie-pcvr/README.md

 [![Downloads](https://img.shields.io/github/downloads/vrpirates/rookie-pcvr/total.svg)](https://github.com/vrpirates/rookie-pcvr/releases)
 ![Issues](https://img.shields.io/github/issues/vrpirates/rookie-pcvr)

+## As of May 20, 2024, this application is no longer maintained.

 rookie-pcvr uses the GPL license, any forks of it must have their source code made public on the internet.